AxinitM/ICodeThis-Background-Changer/README.md

-# icodethis - Background Changer
+# ICodeThis - Background Changer

 This is a solution to a challenge "Make Me Functional" from the website [ICodeThis](https://icodethis.com/modes/functional/14).